WordPress database error: [Duplicate entry '8388607' for key 'id']

 At the opposite of fast fashion madness, a new wave of slow fashion brands is pushing the industry towards a more sustainable direction.
-But do consumers care?

-Nature is struggling to keep up.
+Some might say, the mother nature is struggling to keep up.

-The issue has led many conscious buyers to re-examine their behaviour—consumption habits, carbon footprints, waste management and so on.
+Consumption habits, carbon footprints, waste management and so on.

 As a consequence of this awakening, fast-fashion – with a disastrous impact on the environment – is forced to rethink its approach, or be left behind.